mathworks-ref-arch/matlab-apache-kafka/README.md

 # MATLAB Interface *for Apache Kafka*

 MATLAB® interface for Apache Kafka®.
+This package provides Kafka clients for MATLAB, Simulink and Embedded Coder.

 Kafka® is used for building real-time data pipelines and streaming apps.
-It is horizontally scalable, fault-tolerant, wicked fast, and runs in production in thousands of companies.
+It is horizontally scalable, fault-tolerant, fast and widely used.

 ## Requirements

 Requires MATLAB release R2018a or later.
-May also require Simulink when using the Kafka Client blocks.
+Also requires Simulink when using the Kafka Client blocks.
+The package is currently only supported for Windows and Linux.
+The Embedded Coder solution is only supported on Linux.

 ### MathWorks Products (http://www.mathworks.com)